Upstart (NASDAQ:UPST) Updates Q4 2021 Earnings Guidance

 Upstart (NASDAQ:UPST) updated its fourth quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.500-$0.520 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
+The company provided EPS guidance of $0.500-$0.520 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.200.
 The company issued revenue guidance of $255 million-$265 million, compared to the consensus revenue estimate of $226.57 million.

-Several research firms recently commented on UPST.
-JMP Securities reduced their price objective on shares of Upstart from $327.00 to $315.00 and set a market outperform rating for the company in a research note on Monday.
-Jefferies Financial Group lowered shares of Upstart from a buy rating to a hold rating and upped their price target for the company from $160.00 to $330.00 in a research note on Tuesday, October 26th.
-Zacks Investment Research lowered shares of Upstart from a hold rating to a sell rating in a research note on Wednesday, November 10th.
-Bank of America lowered shares of Upstart from a neutral rating to an underperform rating and set a $300.00 price target on the stock. in a research note on Monday, October 18th.
-Finally, Piper Sandler upped their price target on shares of Upstart from $192.00 to $300.00 and gave the company an overweight rating in a research note on Wednesday, September 8th.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $256.55.
+Upstart (NASDAQ:UPST) last announced its quarterly earnings results on Tuesday, November 9th.
+The company reported $0.60 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.21 by $0.39.
+Upstart had a return on equity of 17.67% and a net margin of 12.30%.
+Research analysts anticipate that Upstart will post 0.87 EPS for the current year.

-In other news, major shareholder Daniel S. Loeb sold 396,822 shares of the firm’s stock in a transaction that occurred on Friday, August 20th.
-The shares were sold at an average price of $199.62, for a total value of $79,213,607.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Anna M. Counselman sold 608,355 shares of the firm’s stock in a transaction that occurred on Thursday, August 19th.
-The shares were sold at an average price of $201.73, for a total transaction of $122,723,454.15.
+In other news, Director Cassidy Sukhinder Singh sold 5,000 shares of the stock in a transaction on Friday, November 19th.
+The shares were sold at an average price of $211.76, for a total transaction of $1,058,800.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, major shareholder Daniel S. Loeb sold 750,000 shares of the business’s stock in a transaction on Friday, November 19th.
+The stock was sold at an average price of $212.96, for a total transaction of $159,720,000.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 2,212,611 shares of company stock valued at $512,963,192.
-25.20% of the stock is owned by company insiders.
+Insiders sold 1,536,496 shares of company stock valued at $388,549,957 over the last 90 days.
+25.20% of the stock is currently owned by corporate insiders.

-A hedge fund recently bought a new stake in Upstart stock.
-Dimensional Fund Advisors LP acquired a new position in shares of Upstart Holdings, Inc. (NASDAQ:UPST) during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm acquired 3,283 shares of the company’s stock, valued at approximately $1,039,000.
-48.11% of the stock is owned by institutional investors and hedge funds.
+An institutional investor recently raised its position in Upstart stock.
+American International Group Inc. boosted its stake in Upstart Holdings, Inc. (NASDAQ:UPST) by 240.4% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 885 shares of the company’s stock after purchasing an additional 625 shares during the quarter.
+American International Group Inc.’s holdings in Upstart were worth $280,000 as of its most recent SEC filing.
+48.11% of the stock is owned by hedge funds and other institutional investors.

 Upstart Holdings, Inc operates a cloud- based artificial intelligence (AI) lending platform.
 The company's platform aggregates consumer demand for loans and connects it to its network of the company's AI- enabled bank partners.
 Its platform connects consumers, banks, and institutional investors through a shared AI lending platform.